-This recreation area has not been inspected for safety.
+"This recreation area has not been inspected for safety.

 Hazardous conditions, including falling trees and limbs, may exist in this area.
 Those choosing to use the area do so at their own risk."

 In-channel dangers are inherent in whitewater streams.
 Dangers cannot, nor should not be eliminated within a Wilderness setting.
-In-channel blockages such as limbs and down trees should be portage if this can be done safely.
+In-channel blockages such as limbs and down trees should be portage unless this is more risky than clearing the channel.
 The area where most paddlers launch is outside the Wilderness.
-Generally, a four foot wide section should be considered wide enough for passage of boats.
+Generally, a four foot wide section will be considered wide enough for passage of boats.